- Doctor of Education (EdD)

-36 semester hours||3-7 years|
+|36 semester hours||3-7 years|

 The advancing complexity of the US healthcare system has increased the demand for nurses educated at the doctoral level.
 The Doctor of Nursing Practice (DNP) program provides education in evidence-based practice that prepares nurses to lead change in healthcare delivery, improve patient outcomes, and educate future generations of nurses.
-If you are an advanced practice nurse ready to take your career to the next level, the Regis Doctor of Nursing Practice program will provide you with skills for nursing leadership and nursing education.
+If you are an advanced practice nurse ready to take your career to the next level, the Regis Doctor of Nursing Practice program will provide you with the skills you need.